A Simple Medical School Admissions Timeline

 April-June

-1. AMCAS officially opens up in May so you can begin working on primary applications, but you cannot submit them until the beginning of June or late May.
+1. AMCAS officially opens up in May so you can begin working on primary applications, but you cannot submit them until late May.

 2. TMDSAS (Texas Medical and Dental Schools Application Service) and AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service) also open the first week of May and can be completed as soon as they are available.